 Regard for Others is the degree to which you accept and value others as people as distinct from liking or approving of what they may do.
-Overall you scored average on this scale.
+Overall you scored low on this scale.
 Key descriptors include:

-- You tend to be more task-focused than people-focused. - You are supportive and helpful when choosing to engage with others. - You may use praise and encouragement to motive people. - You listen to people's concerns and respond to their needs. - Sometimes you may be critical or unsympathetic towards people.
+- You tend to be more task-focused than people-focused. - When under pressure you are less likely to listen or respond to people's needs. - You may have a tendency to 'tell' rather than ask questions. - Sometimes, you may be critical or unsympathetic towards people. - You may doubt others' competence or feel impatient towards people.